Mode2025/Data-Challenge/README.md

 3. People’s choice – 10 points.
 A ballot box for voting will be open to workshop participants throughout the day after the presentation session.

 ### The starter pack
-We have provided you with a starter pack to quickly get started with the challenge, and to provide more detailed information.
-This is available from this GitHub repository https://github.com/Mode2025/Data-Challenge/ .
+We have provided you with datasets to quickly get started with the challenge, and a pdf document to provide more detailed information.
+Particle fluences are available in the "fluences" folder.
+The introduction slides are named "Mode 2025 Data Challenge.pdf".

+### Submissions
+Participants must send an email to the workshop organizers at mode-workshop-organizers@cern.ch .
+They will then send you an invitation to the discord server.